-- Personal data is processed in a manner that ensures appropriate Security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (integrity and confidentiality)
+- Personal data is processed in a manner that ensures security, integrity and confidentiality including protection against unauthorised or unlawful processing, and accidental loss, destruction or damage, using appropriate technical or organisational measures

 DCHFT processes personal data for primary purposes under the following legal basis:

 “processing is necessary for the performance of a task carried out in the public interests or in the exercise of official authority vested in the controller”